igordsmelo/blender-strip-exporter/README.md

-# Blender_StripExporter
+# Blender Strips Exporter
-Blender add-on to export individual strips from your video edits.
+Blender add-on to export each strip in VSE as an individual video file.
 **Tested on W11 running blender 3.4**

 ![img.png](img.png)

-# Install:
+## Installation

-1. download .py file
+To install the Strips Exporter add-on:

-2. open blender
+1. Download the `strips_exporter.py` file from this repository.
-3. edit>preferences>add-ons>install
+2. Open Blender and go to `Edit > Preferences > Add-ons`.
-4. selected .py file.
+3. Click the `Install...` button and select the file.
-5. toggle it on.
+4. Enable the Strips Exporter add-on by checking the box next to its name in Blender settings.

 ---